umbraco/UmbracoDocs/13/umbraco-cms/reference/content-delivery-api/README.md

 The output produced by the Delivery API can either represent a specific content item or a paged list of multiple items.

 {% hint style="info" %}
-When referring to a specific content item in your API requests, the `id` parameter always refers to the item’s key (GUID) and not its integer node id.
+When referring to a specific content item in your API requests, the `id` parameter always refers to the item’s key (GUID).
+It does not refer to its integer node id.
 {% endhint %}

 ## Gets a content item by id